Justice in numbers

 Where a direction arrow is shown, this indicates an increase or decrease in the latest value of a measure when compared with the previous period of data.

-Value for 2019/20.
-View time series for crime figures from crime survey of england and wales
+Value for 2024/25.
+View time series for crime figures from crime survey for england and wales

 Police recorded crime in England and Wales